alanng10/InfoTechCrossWorth/Docue/a.md

 Class Lang is Class Lang defined by Alan Ng.

-Info tech cross worth is quadratic of total abstract opacity, relate to 1 base cross unit.
+Info tech cross worth is quadratic of total class opacity, relate to 1 base cross unit.

-Info tech cross worth base cross unit is 1 abstract of byte.
+Info tech cross worth base cross unit is 1 class of byte.
 The unit is mul with total share of the byte.
 The mul is not tagged with the existence of the info tech inner processing.